The Art of Amazing

 Currently, Paul & Inge travel a lot to other countries for dog shootings, in every country they have an organizer who invites them, makes the planning and does the communication with the models before the shooting.

-Paul states … “Everywhere we go, people are so nice, it is like a dream come true!
+Paul said… “Everywhere we go, people are so nice, it is like a dream come true.
 I could not wish for more, well, yeah, maybe someday a lovely coffee table book with my favourite pictures ..”